KYB: Business Document Verification for US Onboarding

 Step 3: Registry Cross-Referencing

-Automated queries to national company registries and UBO registers.
+Automated queries to Secretary of State databases and FinCEN's BOI registry.
 Comparison of extracted data against registry records.
-Sanctions and PEP screening.
+OFAC SDN list and other sanctions screening.

 Step 4: Consistency Analysis